Surveinit/Notto/README.md

 # Notto - Simple Note Taking App
- Note taking but a downgrade~
+ Note taking but too simple~

 This is a simple note taking app with minimal features, created for fun.